nais/doc/docs/persistence/postgres/how-to/migrate-to-new-instance.md

 # Migrating to a new SQLInstance

+!!! info "Status: Beta"

+    We believe that migration works as intended, but it needs a broader audience to be battle-tested properly.
+    Please report any issues to the #nais channel on Slack.

 This guide describes how to migrate your PostgreSQL database to a new [SQLInstance](../explanations/cloud-sql-instance.md).

 ## Preparations